Market research is one of the most important aspects of success in real estate.

 If one or two of these companies shut down or move away, the local community could experience a harsh economic downturn.
 People will inevitably move away to find employment elsewhere and the demand for real estate could decrease relatively quickly.

-So be aware that with Job Growth, as well as with all of the other metrics mentioned here, it needs to be seen with the big picture in mind… not just as an isolated number.
+So be aware that Job Growth, as well as with all of the other metrics mentioned here, needs to be seen with the big picture in mind… not just as an isolated number.

 As I mentioned earlier, when a lot of people move to a certain area, there will inevitably be an increase in demand for real estate there.